General Information

 The stay cables are anchored to the girder as shown in figure 4.

 Stay cables 2 and 4 (round bars) are anchored to the girder by welding: stay cable 2 has a bent termination, while stay cable 4 has an unbent termination.
-Stay cable 3 (wire rope) is bent around the girder; the termination consists of a single U-bolt clamp.
+Stay cable 3 (wire rope) is looped once around the girder; the termination consists of a single U-bolt clamp.
 Stay cables 3 and 4 are overlapping each other.

 What is the purpose of overlapping stay cables 3 and 4?